Mindset Habits: 7 Daily Positive Actions

 Mindset Habit 4: Find A Coach Or Mentor Who Talks Positively

 I’ve made no secret of the fact that I have a social media coach to help me rock my doTERRA direct sales business!
 I was attracted to Brenda Ster as a social media coach (affiliate link) because of her bright bubbly smile.
-On daily Periscopes, she is constantly looking for the bright side.
+She is constantly looking for the bright side, but she doesn’t take any nonsense either.
 I found that her attitude started rubbing off on me.
 I started to believe in myself!
 Find someone to listen to, a coach or some other positive speaker.
 Listening to someone being so positive helped me begin to make changes.
 Find someone who is purely motivational to you and your situation.
 Adopt this habit daily!

 Mindset Habit 5: Reward Yourself For Positive Mindset Changes